Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

-where $p_n$ is defined in~\eqref{eq:pn}.
-Notice that the numbers $n u^{[n]}_{ij}$, $(i,j) \in I_{r,s}$, in~\eqref{eq:PL} could be roughly interpreted as observed counts from the unknown copula p.m.f.~$u$, which intuitively justifies the form of $\bar L^{[n]}(\theta)$.

-From a computational perspective, we can expect that the maximization of $\tilde L^{[n]}$ would be substantially more costly than the one of $\bar L^{[n]}$ because the former would typically require many executions of the IPFP.
+From a computational perspective, we can expect that the maximization of $\tilde L^{[n]}$ would be substantially more costly than the one of $\bar L^{[n]}$ in~\eqref{eq:PL} because the former would typically require many executions of the IPFP.
 Furthermore, as previously, the resulting estimate of $\theta_0$ would be affected by potential misspecification of the univariate families $\Mc_1$ and $\Mc_2$.
-For those reasons, we restrict our attention to the maximization of $\bar L^{[n]}$ which, in spirit, is the analog of the log-pseudo-likelihood of \cite{GenGhoRiv95} in the current discrete context.
+This provides additional arguments in favor of the maximization of $\bar L^{[n]}$ in~\eqref{eq:PL} which, in spirit, is the analog of the log-pseudo-likelihood of \cite{GenGhoRiv95} in the current discrete context. \end{remark}